tjellicoe-tpzuk/postgress-ingester/README.md

 ### How to use this repo
 We provide a docker-compose file to spin up a local postgres database server which you can use to test the ingester.
 On startup the `init.sql` script will run which creates a new `assets` table as well as a new example user `test_user` with password `password`, which is then used by the ingester to upsert data into the database.
 To start the docker container run `docker compose up` and check the logs to ensure the database and user has been created.
 Next, we can run the ingester.
 You will need to import the required packages before executing the scripts, we suggest you do this in a Python virtual environment and use the provided `requirements.txt` file to install the required packages.
+You can then configure the environment variables to allow the script to connect to your database.
+To do this an example `test.env` file is provided, which you can clone and update to align with your hostname and port.
+To set this environment variables in your
 We provide two ingester examples in this repository, the first, `load-from-json`, interacts with the database directly by executing SQL commands as text, for example
 ```
 INSERT INTO assets (immutable_id, public, type, inserted_at_revision, deleted_at_revision, edit, content)